 - Alternate schedules and work-at-home requests must have an objective mechanism for evaluation to insure that the college, department, or work-group results and productivity are not compromised with the work arrangement.

 - To be eligible to work at home, employees must, among other things: (1) have portable job duties; (2) have a work site and equipment (telephone, internet, supplies, etc.) suitable for working at home; and (3) be able to work independently and productively.
+Employees also must have received a "meets expectations" performance rating or higher to be eligible.

 - Full-time employees are required to work a minimum of 40 hours per work week.